 (E) The advanced emergency medical technician or paramedic shall not attempt to withdraw blood, if any of the following apply:

-(1) In the opinion of the advanced emergency medical technician or paramedic, the physical welfare of the patient, the EMT, or any other person would be endangered by the withdrawing of blood;
+(1) In the opinion of the advanced emergency medical technician or paramedic, the physical welfare of the patient, any EMS provider, or any other person would be endangered by the withdrawing of blood;

 (2) In the opinion of the advanced emergency medical technician or paramedic, the withdrawing of blood would cause an unreasonable delay in the treatment or transport of the patient or any other person;